MarcNickl/Screen_Studies-Year-3/Film Roles/Film Roles_Cinematogrphy.md

 \

 ## Goals
-To create the effect of someone being chased my his own shadow and then entering a white void where the shadow cant enter.
+To create the effect of someone being chased my his own shadow and then entering a white void where the shadow cant enter, just as the shadow is about to catch the person.

 ### Alt
-having the person explore the white void and the leaving it to see what else is there then being chased my his shadow again
+Having the person explore the white void and the leaving it to see what else is there then being chased my his shadow again

+- is slower an option (walking not running)